FractalySyn/dataviz/README.md

 ##### With the separate files

 Make sure you have the `shiny` package installed and loaded.
-Then run the following command : `runApp('dir')` and replace `dir` by the directory (relative or complete) path in which you have placed the three files ui.R, server.R and global.R.
+Then run the following command : `runApp('dir')` and replace `dir` by the directory relative or full path containing the three files ui.R, server.R and global.R.

 ##### With R Studio